Entrepreneurship for the poor in developing countries Updated

 Characteristics of self-employed workers in developing countries

-Self-employed workers constitute a large share of workers in developing countries.
-The lower a country’s income per capita, the higher its labor market share of self-employed workers, particularly farmers and own-account workers, referred to here as small-scale entrepreneurs.
-In sub-Saharan Africa and South Asia, more than three-quarters of workers are farmers or non-agricultural self-employed workers; the average for all developing countries is about 50% [1].
+Lower income countries generally have a higher share of self- employed workers in the labor market, particularly farmers and own-account workers, referred to here as small-scale entrepreneurs.
+In sub-Saharan Africa and South Asia, more than three-quarters of workers are farmers or non-agricultural self-employed workers ( Figure 1).
 Small-scale entrepreneurs tend to be older and less educated than wage employees, with more volatile labor market activities and a greater likelihood of exiting the labor market rather than moving to other forms of employment.
 Consequently, the chances of living in poverty are higher for small-scale entrepreneurs than for wage employees.
-Indeed, close to 70% of self-employed workers worldwide live in poor households and strive to make a living with their labor-market activities [1].
+Indeed, close to 70% of self- employed workers worldwide live in poor households and strive to make a living with their labor-market activities [5].
+During the large labor market shock of the COVID-19 pandemic, the share of the self-employed increased particularly among young workers [6].

 Scope of small-scale entrepreneurship programs

-Small-scale entrepreneurship programs aim to promote entrepreneurial activities and more productive businesses.
-The programs tend to address constraints facing individual workers, such as missing skills, social capital, and access to credit.
-The goal of the programs is to improve workers’ livelihoods through self-established businesses more than it is to foster innovative enterprises to drive economic growth.
-The programs seek to affect several common outcomes of interest [2]:
+Small-scale entrepreneurship programs Small-scale entrepreneurship programs aim to promote entrepreneurial activities and more productive businesses.
+The programs tend to address constraints facing individual workers, such as missing skills, entrepreneurial mind-sets, social capital, and access to credit.
+The goal of these programs is to improve workers’ livelihoods through self-established businesses more than it is to foster innovative enterprises to drive economic growth.
+The programs seek to affect several common outcomes of interest [1]:

 • labor market activities such as business start-up and expansion and increased self-employment;